 This page tells you about the chemotherapy drug combination ABVD.
 There is information about

 You have ABVD drugs into your bloodstream (intravenously).
 You can have them through a thin, short tube (a cannula) put into a vein in your arm each time you have treatment.
 Or you may have them through a central line, a portacath or a PICC line.
-These are long, plastic tubes that give the drugs directly into a large vein in your chest.
-You have the tube put in just before your course of treatment starts and it stays in place as long as you need it.
+These are long, plastic tubes that go directly into a large vein in your chest.
+The tube can stay in place throughout the course of treatment.

 You have each cycle of treatment in the following way.
-On the first day you have all 4 drugs mentioned above as injections or drips into your cannula, central line, portacath or PICC line.
+On the first day you have all 4 drugs mentioned above as injections or drips into your bloodstream.
 You then have a 2 week break.
 Then you have another dose of the same 4 drugs followed by another 2 week break.
-This completes one cycle of treatment and you then start another treatment cycle.
+This completes one cycle of treatment and you then start another.

 The side effects associated with ABVD are listed below.
 You can use the links (underlined) to find out more about each side effect.
 Where there is no link please see our cancer drugs side effects section or use the search box at the top of the page.